 The procedure itself is quite straightforward and involves these simple steps:

 - Taking an x-ray of the affected tooth to examine if it indeed needs a root canal treatment.
-Some dentists ay go-ahead to perform a pulp vitality test as well.

 - Administering a local anesthetic to numb any feeling of pain in the area.